 In my practice, at Burning Man, and in our Hold Me Tight® couples workshop, we help couples to explore, understand, and form secure connections.

-Our next Hold Me Tight® Couples Workshop, will be September 14-15, 2019, in beautiful Nevada City California.
+Our next Hold Me Tight® Couples Workshop, will be on January 11-12, 2020, in beautiful Nevada City California.
 Led by Dalia Anderman, LMFT & Owen Marcus, MA.

 Though I lead this workshop regularly, it’s always a renewed and compelling experience for me to facilitate, witness, and hold space for the vulnerable reaching that occurs between partners during the workshop.